Harvard Summer Program in Madrid, Spain

 Madrid is an extraordinarily welcoming city, a relatively young European capital (founded in the mid-16th century), in which students will quickly feel at home.
 After all, most madrileños, while living proudly in their spectacular capital city, will also identify with their pueblo (small town) where they, their parents, grandparents or great-grandparents have their roots, and where they spend holidays, or often simply retreat.
-Thus in order to truly understand Madrid, students, as well, will visit several parts of Spain, besides its capital.
+Thus, in order to truly understand Madrid, students, as well, will visit several parts of Spain, besides its capital.
 Toledo and Segovia recall Jewish, Moorish and Roman history, whereas Mallorca holds medieval and twentieth century art and letters, and international island culture.
-In Galicia, we will walk part of one of the medieval Caminos de Santiago, meeting other pilgrims, visiting the Cathedral where San James is said to be buried, later visiting border towns on both the Spanish and Portuguese coasts of the Miño River, as well as a monastery, the kitchen of a local chef, vineyards in Ribeira Sacra, a replica of Columbus’ Pinta, Finisterre (thought to be Europe’s most western point, in addition to hearing bagpipe performances and participating in other programs in gallego with local artists.
+In Galicia, we will travel part of two of the medieval Caminos de Santiago, meeting other pilgrims, visiting the Cathedral where Saint James is said to be buried, later visiting border towns on both the Spanish and Portuguese coasts of the Miño River, as well as a monastery, the kitchen of a local chef, vineyards in Ribeira Sacra, a replica of Columbus’ Pinta, Finisterre (thought to be Europe’s most western point), besides hearing bagpipe performances, engaging with other local artists, and maybe singing together in gallego.

 In Madrid, you will live and take meals with a local host family.
 Host families all live within a short distance of the Universidad San Pablo CEU in the Moncloa neighborhood of Madrid, where classes are held.
 This lively, walkable area is filled with students and a diverse array of other residents, and is well connected by Metro and bus to all other parts of the city.